esilver0/CATT/sslstrip-experiment.md

 On the attacker node, run

 ```
+sudo iptables -t nat -A PREROUTING -p tcp --destination-port 80 -j REDIRECT --to-port 10000
 screen sslstrip -l 10000
 ```

-to restart the SSL stripping proxy.
+to again redirect traffic from port 80 to port 1000 and restart the SSL stripping proxy .

 In the Firefox window where NoVNC is running, visit